Old World warbler: Systematics

-In the late 20th century, the Sylviidae were thought to unite nearly 300 small insectivorous bird species in nearly 50 genera.
-They had themselves been split out of the Muscicapidae.
-The latter family had for most of its existence served as perhaps the ultimate wastebin taxon in the history of ornithology.
-By the early 20th century, about every insectivorous Old World "songster" known to science had at one point been placed therein, and most continued to be so.

-Only after the mid-20th century did the dismantling of the "pan-Muscicapidae" begin in earnest.
-However, the Sylviidae remained a huge family, with few clear patterns of relationships recognisable.
-Though by no means as diverse as the Timaliidae (Old World babblers) (another "wastebin taxon" containing more thrush-like forms), the frontiers between the former "pan-Muscicapidae" were much blurred.
-The largely southern warbler family Cisticolidae was traditionally included in the Sylviidae.
-The kinglets, a small genus in a monotypic family Regulidae, were also frequently placed in this family.
-The American Ornithologists' Union includes the gnatcatchers, as subfamily Polioptilinae, in the Sylviidae.
+In the late 20th century, the Sylviidae were thought to unite nearly 300 small insectivorous bird species in nearly 50 genera, a huge family, with few clear patterns of relationships recognisable.
+Though not as diverse as the Timaliidae (Old World babblers; another "wastebin taxon" containing more thrush-like forms), the frontiers were much blurred.
+The largely tropical warbler family Cisticolidae was at that time traditionally included in the Sylviidae.
+The kinglets, now a small genus in a monotypic family Regulidae, were also sometimes placed in this family, including by the influential List of Recent Holarctic Bird Species,.
+The American Ornithologists' Union then also included the gnatcatchers, as subfamily Polioptilinae, in the Sylviidae.

 Sibley & Ahlquist (1990) united the "Old World warblers" with the babblers and other taxa in a superfamily Sylvioidea as a result of DNA–DNA hybridisation studies.
-This demonstrated that the Muscicapidae as initially defined were a form taxon which collected entirely unrelated songbirds.
+This demonstrated that the Sylviidae as initially defined was a form taxon which collected unrelated songbirds.
 Consequently, the monophyly of the individual "songster" lineages themselves was increasingly being questioned.

 More recently, analysis of DNA sequence data has provided information on the Sylvioidea.
-Usually, the scope of the clade was vastly underestimated and only one or two specimens were sampled for each presumed "family".
+Usually, the scope of the clade was underestimated and only one or two specimens were sampled for each presumed "family".
 Minor or little-known groups such as the parrotbills were left out entirely (e.g. Ericson & Johansson 2003, Barker et al. 2004).
 These could only confirm that the Cisticolidae were indeed distinct, and suggested that bulbuls (Pycnonotidae) were apparently the closest relatives of a group containing Sylviidae, Timaliidae, cisticolids and white-eyes.